grandeurkoe/python-flask-web-development-projects/README.md

 ### Day 062 - Coffee and Wi-Fi

 This project simulates a Coffee and Wi-Fi website using the Flask framework.
-Get acafe data from "cafe-data.csv" and store it.
+Get cafe data from "cafe-data.csv" and store it.
 Use the flask_wtf and wtforms module to generate and validate the Cafe Form.
 Use the flask_bootstrap module to render Cafe Form in add cafe webpage.

 Website Navigation:
 - The Flask Secrets website is running on a development server that Flask ships with.